 Many people walking around St. Louis neighborhoods during upcoming summer evenings will encounter a new soundtrack.

-A trio of nonprofit organizations is behind PLAY STL, a newly launched program that pays local musicians to play outdoors in an effort to make streets more welcoming to visitors and reinforce St. Louis’s reputation as a hotbed of local music.
+A trio of nonprofit organizations is behind PLAY STL, a newly launched program that pays local musicians to play outdoors in an effort to make streets more welcoming to visitors and reinforce St. Louis’ reputation as a hotbed of local music.

 There was music wafting from three street corners in the Central West End on several evenings this month.
-PLAY STL has also sent buskers to the Grand Basin at Forest Park, after testing out the program with dry runs in The Ville, the Delmar Loop, the Grove and downtown Clayton.
+PLAY STL has also sent buskers to the Grand Basin at Forest Park, after testing out the program with dry runs in the Ville, the Delmar Loop, the Grove and downtown Clayton.

 Organizers won’t announce where and when musicians will pop up, but artists are scheduled to perform through September.